Combarelles Cave, Les Eyzies de Tayac

 These are represented with with animal skins on their back and lines that undoubtedly depict harnesses!

 This clearly indicated that Cro-Magnon Men had domesticated horses!

 There is also a mammoth represented with signs (2 brackets inclined towards each other) on his flanks.

 These signs could either be the seal of the artist or a seal of ownership?

 Tools and weapons such as assegais and bone harpoons were also found in the Combarelles Cave.

-Carbon dating of the bones established that it was occupied from around 13.680BP to 11.380 BP.
+Carbon dating of the bones established that the cave was occupied from around 13.680BP to 11.380 BP.

-Les Combarelles Cave is open to the public only by reservation, preferably by Internet but the waiting list can be as long as 3 months during the holidays.
+Tips: Les Combarelles Cave is open to the public only by reservation, preferably online; however, the waiting list can be as long as 3 months during the holidays.

-I would then recommended to arrive at least a couple of hours before the opening of the ticket office to secure tickets for the day as it is not possible to buy ticket for another day.
+I would then recommended to arrive at least a couple of hours before opening hour in order to secure tickets for the day.